vndevpro/vndevpro.github.io/about.md

 published: true
 ---

-Hello, thank you for visiting my about page.
+Hi and thank you for visiting my about page.

 My name is Juan, a software engineer based in Hanoi, Vietnam.
 I worked with PHP, Java in the past.
 Currently my professional is targeting on .NET Framework using various technologies & languages